Overview

 Hamster preproglucagon contains the sequence of glucagon and two related peptides Nature.
 1983 Apr 21;302(5910):716-8 and human Exon duplication and divergence in the human preproglucagon gene Nature.
 1983 Jul 28-Aug 3;304(5924):368-71 proglucagon gene in the Bell lab, and the rat cDNA Pre-proglucagon messenger ribonucleic acid: nucleotide and encoded amino acid sequences of the rat pancreatic complementary deoxyribonucleic acid Endocrinology.
 1984 Dec;115(6):2176-81 and gene Glucagon gene sequence.
 Four of six exons encode separate functional domains of rat pre-proglucagon J Biol Chem.
 1984 Nov 25;259(22):14082-7 in the Habener lab.

-A key next step was to ask the question-is GLP-1 bioactive and what does it do?
-Drucker explored this question using the same cell lines (pituitary, islet and fiborblast cells) in the lab that he had used for studies of proglucagon processing.
+A key next step was to ask the question-whether GLP-1 bioactive and what does it do?
+Drucker explored this question using the same 3 cell lines (pituitary, islet and fiborblast cells) in the lab that he had used for studies of proglucagon processing.
 Notably, Hoosein and Gurd had shown that GLP-1(1-36) amide stimulated adenylate cyclase in rat hypothalamic and pituitary cell membranes.
 Human glucagon-like peptides 1 and 2 activate rat brain adenylate cyclase FEBS Lett.
 1984 Dec 3;178(1):83-6. hence it was logical to interrogate the pituitary cells; it was also well known that glucagon stimulated insulin secretion, hence it was similarly logical to interrogate the insulin-producing islet cells.
+Given the detection of several smaller forms of GLP-1 in the cell line processing studies, it was logical to tests multiple GLP-1 peptides to assess their bioactivity.

 Consistent with this chronology and narrative, Mojsov et al in the Discussion section of the 1986 JBC paper analyzing the processing of proglucagon disclosed that the Habener lab had detected an insulinotropic activity of GLP-1 on islet cells in vitro, referencing, as a footnote, Drucker, D.J. et al, manuscript in preparation